gardener/gardener/docs/usage/shoot_access.md

 It is **not** the recommended method to access the shoot cluster, as the static token `kubeconfig` has some security flaws associated with it:

 - The static token in the `kubeconfig` doesn't have any expiration date.
-Read [this document](shoot_credentials_rotation.md#kubeconfig) to learn how to rotate the static token.
+Read [Credentials Rotation for Shoot Clusters](shoot_credentials_rotation.md#kubeconfig) to learn how to rotate the static token.
 - The static token doesn't have any user identity associated with it.
 The user in that token will always be `system:cluster-admin`, irrespective of the person accessing the cluster.
 Hence, it is impossible to audit the events in cluster.

-When `enableStaticTokenKubeconfig` field is not explicitly set in the Shoot spec:
+When the `enableStaticTokenKubeconfig` field is not explicitly set in the Shoot spec:

-- for Shoot clusters using Kubernetes version < 1.26 the field is defaulted to `true`.
+- for Shoot clusters using Kubernetes version < 1.26, the field is defaulted to `true`.
-- for Shoot clusters using Kubernetes version >= 1.26 the field is defaulted to `false`.
+- for Shoot clusters using Kubernetes version >= 1.26, the field is defaulted to `false`.

 > **Note:** Starting with Kubernetes 1.27, the `enableStaticTokenKubeconfig` field will be locked to `false`.